About this item

 - Description

-Māori first arrived on the shores of Aotearoa New Zealand over 700 years ago (estimates range from 1250 to 1300 AD).
-They traveled by waka (canoe) from east Polynesia, and landed at various points along the New Zealand coast.
-The arrival of Pākehā (European settlers) in the 1800s had a huge impact on Māori and their way of life.
-This entry will show you where to find information about Māori history, from when they first arrived until today.
+Māori came to Aotearoa New Zealand more than 700 years ago, between 1250 and 1300 CE.
+They travelled by waka (canoes) from East Polynesia and landed at different places along the coast.
+The arrival of Pākehā (European) settlers between the 1700s and 1800s had a huge impact on Māori in many ways.
+This entry will help you find information about Māori history — from their arrival to the present day.

 - Format